 APOPS' Board of Directors (governing body) recognizes the value of a balanced board of representation between healthcare professionals from various disciplines, non-medical professionals from legal and business backdrops, and most importantly, women who have experienced pelvic organ prolapse.

-Pelvic Organ Prolapse Health Advocate, Author, International Speaker
+Pelvic Organ Prolapse Key Opinion Leader, Author, International Speaker

-Director Mary Pippen, POPS Forum Moderator, Internal Development Committee
+Director Mary Pippen, Volunteer Coordinator, Board Secretary, POPS Forum Moderator, Internal Development Committee

 Melissa Frasure achieved a B.S in Psychology in 2003 from Rockford College and a Masters of Social Work in 2005 from New Mexico State University.
 Starting with internship in 2003, Melissa worked in a variety of social service settings, providing a wide scope of social services to individuals from varied backgrounds, including under-served, rural, disenfranchised and economically disadvantaged populations.
 As a military Veteran, Melissa became interested in providing much needed services to other Veterans, working with the Department of Veterans affairs starting in 2009.
 While with the VA, she served both as a Medical Social Worker providing direct patient care and advocacy to home bound patients and also served as a Military Sexual Trauma counselor, providing trauma-focused services to both male and female survivors of Military Sexual Trauma.
 As an LCSW, she concurrently maintained a private practice for several years, counseling clients on a myriad of issues, including mental health disorders and physical health challenges.
 Melissa took a sabbatical in 2016 to begin working on a family.
 Following the birth of her daughter in 2017, Melissa was diagnosed with POP and found her way to the APOPS forum where she experienced, firsthand, how the organization brings attention and care to women suffering from a rarely publicized set of conditions.
 Melissa became very interested in advocating for all women experiencing POP related challenges and spreading awareness and promoting early prevention/detection of POP.